bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 **Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager**

 1. [✔] If you were to describe semantic HTML to the next cohort of students, what would you say?
-    <p>If the browser's the canvas, then semantic HTML are the oddly peculiar but poignant color-names of the paint hues.
+    <p><i>If the browser's the canvas, then semantic HTML are the oddly peculiar but poignant color-names of the paint hues.
 Each element acting as a color, their purpose and use
        are considered in the name.
 Header, Footer, Aside, Nav signal the browser and developer meaningful information about the elements.
-Without this, it'd be like trying to paint a rich canvas landscape with HEX colo-values.</p>
+Without this, it'd be like trying to paint a rich canvas landscape with HEX colo-values.</i></p>

 2. Name two big differences between ```display: block;``` and ```display: inline;```.